edgi-govdata-archiving/web-monitoring-ops/incidents/2018-10-30--incorrect-tls-certs-deployed.md

 During the initial deployment of the production namespace to the Kubernetes cluster, @jsnshrmn made configuration changes to the load balancers outside of kubectl, and did not update the certificates specified in the Kubernetes service templates afterwards.

-After reorganizing the services templates weeks later, @jsnshrmn redeployed all services, to verify that no substantive changes were made. @jsnshrmn had added a security exception in his browser (accidentally making it permanent) for the incorrect certs on deployment day so that he could check the content being returned on that day.
-Because of this, he did not notice the incorrect certificates during his spot checks of staging and then production end points.
+After reorganizing the services templates weeks later, @jsnshrmn redeployed all services, and by doing that applied the incorrect certificates to staging and production end points.

 ## Timeline